-- 4. Penalties-Remedies.
+- i.
+The basis for the eviction is a foreclosure, arising out of a substantial decrease in household or business income, (including, but not limited to, a substantial decrease in household income cause by the layoffs or a reduction in the compensable hours of work, or a substantial decrease in business income caused by a reduction of opening hours or consumer demand), or substantial out-of-pocket expenses; and - ii.
+The decrease in household or business income or the out-of-pocket expenses described above, was caused by the COVID-19 pandemic, or by local, state, or federal government response to COVID-19, and is documented. - B. This Paragraph 2 shall become inoperative effective May 31, 2020, unless extended by Executive Order issued by the Governor of the State of California. - 3.4.Penalties-Remedies.
 This Ordinance shall be punishable as set forth in Municipal Code Section 1.20.010(A).
 This Ordinance may also be enforced as set forth in Municipal Code section 1.20.010(G). - 5.
 Payment Obligation.
-This Ordinance shall not relieve tenant of any obligation to pay lawfully due rent, lease, or mortgage payments to landlord or mortgagor. - 6.
-Affirmative Defense.
-A tenant with financial impacts related to the COVID-19 virus may use the protections afforded in this Ordinance as an affirmative defense in an unlawful detainer action. - 7.
-Rules and Regulations.
-The City Manager (pursuant to Chula Vista Charter Section 401) and the Director of Emergency Services (pursuant to Chula Vista Municipal Code section 2.14.080) may also make and issue rules and regulations to implement this Ordinance. - 8.
-Duration.
+This Ordinance shall not relieve tenant of any obligation to pay lawfully due rent, lease, or mortgage payments to landlord or mortgagor. - 4.6.Affirmative Defense.
+A tenant with financial impacts related to the COVID-19 virus may use the protections afforded in this Ordinance as an affirmative defense in an unlawful detainer action. - 5.7.Rules and Regulations.
+The City Manager (pursuant to Chula Vista Charter Section 401) and the Director of Emergency Services (pursuant to Chula Vista Municipal Code section 2.14.080) may also make and issue rules and regulations pursuant to Chula Vista Municipal Code section 2.14.080 to implement this Ordinance. - 6.8.Duration.
 Unless extended by City Council, this Ordinance shall remain in effect until May 31, 2020.